Understanding when to water-in Syngenta products

 However, during the heat of summer it is common for annual bluegrass roots to die back.
 Once this occurs, Heritage Action or Headway should be applied in four gallons of water per 1,000 sq. ft to place the fungicide closer to the soil surface where the active roots reside.

 - If this volume of water is not achievable, water-in with 0.05 in. of water, or no more than a light syringe

 - If too much post-application water is applied, it may move the active ingredient below the active roots, lessening the fungicide’s protection

 For more information, view this article about application timing, products and rates for protecting turf against summer patch.

 Watering-in recommendations are the same for insecticides.
-If control is for surface-feeding insects, don’t water-in.
-It is recommended to water-in products like Acelepryn® and Meridian® 25WG insecticides for white grub control.
-The key is to target the upper 1 to 2 in. of soil where the insects hatch and develop.
+Although Acelepryn® and Meridian® 25WG insecticides are more forgiving than most insecticides when they are not watered in within 24 hours, it's still recommended that they are watered in.
+The key is to target the upper 1-2 in. of soil where the insects hatch and develop.

 For more information about watering-in, or if you are unclear about whether or not to water-in a particular product after reading the label, contact your local Syngenta territory manager.

-©2018 Syngenta.
+© 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Divanem is a Restricted Use Pesticide.
+Divanem and Scimitar GC are Restricted Use Pesticides.
 The trademarks or service marks displayed or otherwise used herein are the property of a Syngenta Group Company.